-An expatriate or a resident alien can open a Self-Directed IRA account in the United States if they have a taxable income and mailing address.
+Rocket Dollar has strict requirements.
+An expatriate or a resident alien can only open a Self-Directed IRA account in the United States with Rocket Dollar if they have a taxable income, US, mailing address, and US phone number

 You need a mailing address in the United States.